PurpleKingdomGames/indigo/indigo/docs/quickstart/examples.md

 They are not always very polished, but they are small and reasonably easy to follow.

-> The examples have moved.
-They now track the latest public release!

 They can all be found in the [indigo-examples](https://github.com/PurpleKingdomGames/indigo-examples) repo.

 Please visit the [repo](https://github.com/PurpleKingdomGames/indigo-examples) for more information.

-You can play a game of [Snake](/snake.html) and try the [The Cursed Pirate](/pirate.html) demo on this site.
+You can play a game of Snake and try the The Cursed Pirate Demo demo on this site.
 Please note that The Cursed Pirate is not a game, just a little demo of how you might build a platformer.